 Most patients tend to feel better after the initial adjustment.

-However, at other times soreness is experienced.
+However, at other times patients can experience soreness .
 This is similar to when one feels post workout muscle soreness.
-Icing is recommended in these cases.
+In these cases we recommend icing the sore muscle.

 How many treatments will I need?

 This varies on the extent of the spinal misalignment and one’s overall health.

 During the initial phases of treatment, the tissues tend to want to go back to their injured states due to tissue memory.